NicolaLovo/GoogleCloudNotes/ch8-kubernetes-engine-containers/ch8.2-gke.md

   - exposes the cluster IP
 - automates the kubernetes nodes by launching them as Compute Engine VMs
 - automates software updates

+### GKE standard

+GKE standard is the default GKE offering.

+#### Node Auto-Provisioning(NAP)

+Automatically provisions new node pools with optimal configurations when your workload exceeds available resources.

+E.g. I deploy a GPU workload an I don't have any GPU nodes in the cluster.
+NAP will automatically create a new node pool with GPU nodes.
+When I delete the workload, NAP will automatically delete the GPU node pool.

+Instead, the _Cluster Autoscaler_ is a Kubernetes mechanism that scales node count in existing node pools based on resource requests.
+It does not create new node pools.

+> [!NOTE]
+> It is **different** from **GKE Autopilot**.
+With autopilot you don't manage nodes at all.

 ### GKE enterprise